Boating Alcohol Laws in Michigan: What You Need to Know

 Whether it’s a relaxing sunset ride or a day-long excursion, boaters enjoy unwinding on Michigan’s 3,000 miles of Great Lakes coastline or its many inland lakes.
 However, many people don’t realize that drinking and boating can be just as deadly as drinking and driving.
-Alcohol-related accidents are the leading cause of boating fatalities, according to the U.S. Coast Guard.
+According to the U.S. Coast Guard, alcohol use is the leading known contributing factor in fatal boating accidents.
 Furthermore, operating a boat under the influence of drugs or alcohol is a violation of Michigan’s boating alcohol laws.

 Here is a summary of the current boating alcohol laws: